conwayn816/TicTacToe-Java/README.md

 # TicTacToe-Java
-A tic tac toe game created in java.
+Simple Tic Tac Toe game created in Java.
 Run main from the TicTacToe.java

+Using the -c command after the "java TicTacToe" command creates a computer player to play against.